microsoft/vscode-docs/docs/editor/codebasics.md

 To configure Auto Save, open **User Settings** or **Workspace Settings** and find the associated settings:

-* `files.autoSave`: can have the values `off` to disable auto save, `afterDelay` to save files after a configured delay and `onFocusChange` to save files when focus moves out of the editor of the dirty file
+* `files.autoSave`: Can have the values `off` to disable auto save, `afterDelay` to save files after a configured delay and `onFocusChange` to save files when focus moves out of the editor of the dirty file.
-* `files.autoSaveDelay`: configures the delay in milliseconds when `files.autoSave` is configured to `afterDelay`
+* `files.autoSaveDelay`: Configures the delay in milliseconds when `files.autoSave` is configured to `afterDelay`.

 ## Search Across Files